dnolter959/autodiff/docs/milestone1.md

 **Overview**

 The package will implement Automatic Differentiation by appropriately translating variables into **dual numbers**, and then simply evaluating expressions containing dual numbers using the built-in order of operations defined within Python.
-Crucially, when we perform (binary or unary) operations in evaluating these expressions, we will do so **using only** elemental operations which we explicitly define ourselves on `DualNumber`s (an object which we define), and which obey the characteristics of dual numbers.
+Crucially, when we perform (binary or unary) operations in evaluating these expressions, we will do so **using only** elemental operations which we explicitly define ourselves via "operation overloading" on `DualNumber`s (an object which we define), and which obey the characteristics of dual numbers.
 The resulting expression will itself be a dual number, the **real** part of which represents the evaluation of the function at the provided input, and the **dual** part of which represents the derivative of the functions evaluated the provided inputs.

 **Classes**